cerner/terra-framework/packages/terra-slide-panel-manager/docs/README.md

 The SlidePanelManager utilizes the AppDelegate API to manage disclosure requests.
 The components provided as children to the SlidePanelManager, and the components disclosed within it, must support an AppDelegate prop (as `app`).
 This AppDelegate instance will provide component-specific implementations of the various control mechanisms for the manager.

 The SlidePanelManager responds to the `"panel"` disclosure type.
 Components that wish to disclose content using the SlidePanelManager should provide a preferred type of `"panel"`.
-Please see DisclosureManager documentation for a full description of the SlidePanelManager's capabilities.
+Please see the [DisclosureManager documentation](../../terra-disclosure-manager/docs/README.md) for a full description of the SlidePanelManager's capabilities.

 ### Example